Blink-182: Rock and Roll Hall of Fame Facts

 The Verdict: Will Blink 182 Ever Get Inducted Into the Rock and Roll Hall of Fame?

 At this point the odds are against them, but it’s possible.
 Blink are currently not in the first tier of artists waiting for induction.
 They’re not in the second tier.
-They’re not even in the third tier.
-They’d have to be considered in the fourth tier.
+They’re probably in the third tier.
 Which means they will be waiting a very long time.

 Now, that doesn’t mean they won’t get in eventually.
-Over time, as more and more bands get inducted, some of those on the fourth tier move up to the third tier, and then the second tier, and eventually they find themselves being legitimate candidates.
-Acts like Chicago, Hall & Oates, the Moody Blues, and Journey were all once considered fourth-tier longshots.
+Over time, as more and more bands get inducted, some of those on the third tier move up to the second tier, and eventually they find themselves being legitimate candidates.
+Acts like Chicago, Hall & Oates, the Moody Blues, and Journey were all once considered third-tier longshots.
 And they all eventually made it in.
 So it can happen!